backupbrew/switchbrew/SMC.md

 access to the Performance Monitors (whether PMUSERENR\_EL0 should be 1 or 0).

+\[8.0.0+\] Bit 3 is a boolean determining whether the kernldr should allocate 0x68000 extra bytes before INI1 data

 Bits 8-15 are a boolean determining whether kernel should call smcPanic on error instead of infinite-looping.